- Business Terms

 Do you have customers or consumers?

 It’s possible to have both customers and consumers.
-Most businesses have customers, but they can also have consumers, particularly if they sell goods for children or pets.
-Everyone is a consumer – you consume food, clothing, and electricity – but not everyone is a customer.
+Most businesses cater to customers, but they may also have consumers, particularly in sectors catering to children or pets.
+Everyone is a consumer in some form, but not everyone qualifies as a customer.

 - Business Terms